themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 }
 ```

 However the following code isn't perfect.
-Before applying futher optimization, let's fix obvois issues, like stack overflow.
+Before applying further optimization, let's fix obvious issues, starting from stack overflow.
 As you can see the function is going to call itself multiple times, but as that happens each function call will be stored on call stack of the process memory which is not an infinite resource.
-So this function is clearly limited by how many entries does current runtime, OS, cpu arcitecture supports.
+So this function is clearly limited by how many entries does current runtime, OS, cpu architecture supports.
 So let's "fix" this issue by implementing factorial function using loops:

 ```csharp
 int Factorial(int n) {